-- 17.--(1) Every Paper shall be presented by a Minister and its presentation shall be recorded in the minutes of Proceedings. - (2) A Minister presenting a Paper may make a short explanatory statement of its contents. - (3) All Papers presented to the House shall be ordered to lie upon the Table without question put and any motion for the printing thereof as a House Paper shall be determined without amendment or debate. - (4) All Instruments made under the authority of any law, if required to be laid before the House, shall be laid on the Table of the House as soon as may be after being made.
+- 15.-(1) Every Paper shall be presented by a Minister or the Senator in charge of Government business and its presentation shall be recorded in the Minutes of Proceedings. - (2) A Minister or the Senator in charge of Government business presenting a Paper may make a short explanatory statement of its contents. - (3) All Papers presented to the Senate shall be ordered to lie upon the Table without question put, and any motion for the printing thereof as a Senate Paper shall be determined without amendment or debate.

+(4) All Instruments made under the authority of any law, if required to be laid before the Senate, shall be laid on the Table of the Senate as soon as may be after being made.